Bathroom Cabinets & Vanities

 For storage & style…

-We will help you choose from a variety of tiles, sinks, showers/tubs, and lighting.
-We have the experience and knowledge to work with you to match your style and taste to create a bathroom retreat that is functional, energy efficient and is an added value to your home.
+Beyond just your cabinets we will help you choose from a variety of tiles, sinks, showers/tubs, and lighting.
+We have the experience and knowledge to work with you to match your style and taste to create a bathroom retreat that is functional, energy-efficient and is an added value to your home.
+We have done work in a truly massive number of bathrooms.

-Edgewood Custom Cabinetry will work with you, your budget and your ideas to create that spa like retreat or we can simply update cabinets, fixtures and paint.
+Edgewood Custom Cabinetry will work with you, your budget and your ideas to create that spa-like retreat you’re always wanted, or we can simply update cabinets, fixtures, and paint for you.

 Choosing the right bathroom vanity is not as straightforward as one would think.
-It is important to consider your reasons for wanting a new vanity.
+It is important to consider your reasons for wanting a new vanity and basing your selection on your specific needs.

-Appearance of your new vanity is certainly important, but also consider how you are going to use it also.
+The appearance of your new vanity is certainly important, but its functionality is also extremely important.

-For example, consider who is going to use the bathroom.
+One thing to consider is who is primarily going to be using the bathroom.
 If the bathroom will be used by two people who may use a sink at the same time, it is likely a good idea to install a vanity with double sinks instead of one.

-Of course, this will increase the size of the vanity considerably.
-However, if the vanity will be used by you only, the upside is that you can spend more on style and features.
+Of course, this will increase the size of the vanity considerably and that’s why you need to plan it out carefully.
+However, if the vanity will be used by you only, the upside is that you can spend more on

 How you are going to use your vanity is also an important consideration.
-If you or someone else will be using the vanity to do makeup and hair, then you may want to consider a vanity that has more counter space and storage options.
+If you or someone else will be using the vanity to do makeup and hair, then you may want to consider creating a vanity that has more counter space and storage options.
+If you’ll be mainly using it for anything else, you can of course plan for that and customize to meet your specific needs.

+If you’re not sure where your actual plumbing is located, make note of it next time you do any work on your bathroom.
 If you are doing a complete renovation of your bathroom and moving the plumbing, then make sure you take that into consideration.
-Moving plumbing in a bathroom can be costly and extend the duration of the project.
+Moving the plumbing in a bathroom can be costly and extend the duration of the project so you do want to avoid it unless it’s something that you need to do.

-The plumbing in your bathroom can also have a say in the type of vanity you can choose.
+The plumbing in your bathroom can also have a say in the type of vanity you can choose, so depending on your end-goal you just may be better off moving the plumbing

 When choosing a vanity, consider the toilet and door too!

-Also, if the vanity you choose is bigger than the previous one, make sure that it will not get too close to the toilet.
+Also, if the vanity you choose is bigger than the previous one, make sure that it doesn’t encroach on your toilet too much

 Also, sometimes the plumbing in the wall can take up some space inside the vanity, which will have to be considered.
 For example, the placement of the plumbing may prohibit a drawer in that area of the vanity.
 Just a point to consider.